OmegaP1/OmegaCore/ANALYTICS-GUIDE.md

-# Vercel Analytics Setup for OmegaCore
+# Vercel Analytics Setup for OmegaCore AI

-Vercel Analytics has been integrated into the OmegaCore website to track page views and other user engagement metrics.
+Vercel Analytics has been integrated into the OmegaCore AI website to track page views and other user engagement metrics.
 This document explains the implementation and how to use it.

 ## Implementation Details